nazunalika/rpmspecs/inspircd/README.rst

 Why?
 ++++

 To be honest, I'm continuing my want to package ircd's and continuing my practice at RPM's.
 And compared to unrealircd, this so much easier to build, install, and configure.
 Plus, unlike other ircd's, it is not based on anothe daemon.
 It's built from the ground up.
+The RPM that the inspircd folks provide show no signs of a spec file and thus, it more than likely does not follow the fedora packaging guidelines.

 What is the end goal?
 +++++++++++++++++++++